S-Lowes/Code-Institute-MS4/TESTING.md

 **Bugfix**:

-**Bug**: Validation of HTML caused an error with shared ID across HTML elements.

-**Bugfix**: This was fixed via some small edits to Javascript and HTML.
-(Although issue still would appear when creating multiple form elements from the dynamic form)

 ## Further Testing:

-Family members have created and deleted recipes and reviewed documentation to point out any bugs and/or user experience issues.
+Family members have booked tickets and reviewed documentation to point out any bugs and/or user experience issues.
 These have either been noted or mentioned in additional features.